Senior Restoration Project Analyst, Mississippi River Delta Restoration

-Areas of expertise: Large-scale ecosystem restoration and management; ecosystem-based and adaptive management; wetlands policy and ecosystem services; public policy implementation; science communication
+Areas of expertise: Large-scale ecosystem restoration and management, ecosystem-based and adaptive management, wetlands policy and ecosystem services, public policy implementation, science communication, natural infrastructure, rivers and deltas

 Estelle advocates for and provides evidence to support internal and external science-based decision-making, relating to Mississippi River Delta restoration efforts.
 She monitors the progress and development of science and restoration initiatives that were established in the wake of the BP oil disaster.